Autumn at the Inn, Part 1

 I

-just a friend passed me your card and
+just a friend passed me your card, and I could kind of use a getaway.

 Of course.